Simran-Sn/Canada-Healthcare-Spending-Model/README.md

 The project aimed to provide an interactive dashboard that displays clear insights into how healthcare funds are distributed and the financial impact on various groups and regions throughout Canada.

+Here is a sample picture for the dashboard:
 ![image](https://github.com/Simran-Sn/Canada-Healthcare-Spending-Model/assets/164589061/98b641ac-5b58-4cfb-89b5-48ced36deb8a)